HCR Decision Overview

 - Whether this was the right time to hear the case;

-The court decided the Anti-Injunction Act did not bar them from issuing a ruling in this case.
+The court decided the Anti-Injunction Act did not bar them from deciding this case.

 - Whether Congress had the authority to enact the individual mandate requiring people to obtain qualifying health coverage beginning in 2014 or pay a penalty;

 The Obama Administration had offered three reasons to justify the individual mandate as constitutional.
 The court rejected the government's arguments that Congress had the authority to enact the mandate under the Commerce or Necessary and Proper clauses of the Constitution.
 However, a majority of the court held that the mandate was constitutionally permissible as a tax.
 In other words, not having health insurance is a condition that would trigger a tax payment to the IRS.
 The bottom line is that an individual may choose to not purchase health insurance and pay higher taxes, or purchase health insurance and pay lower taxes.

 The amount of the tax is capped at the amount an individual or family would have to pay for the average cost of bronze level health insurance coverage through a state Exchange.
 The assumption is that if individuals have to spend the same amount of money for either health coverage or a tax, they will chose to spend the money on health coverage.
 The media has been reporting that there is no penalty associated with the tax, which could cause some confusion.
 What they mean is that, if an individual who owes the tax fails to pay it, the IRS may take certain steps to collect it, but they cannot impose additional penalties over and above the amount of tax due.

 - If the individual mandate was struck down as unconstitutional, whether that provision was "severable" from the rest of the law or whether more (or all) of the Health Care Reform law should also be struck down; and